Why Is Gambling Considered A Taboo? – Society Vs Betting

 1. No “New Wealth”

-While you could earn a profit (or even making a living) from gambling, no additional product or “wealth” is created.
+While you could earn a profit, or even make a living from gambling, no additional product or “wealth” is created.
 This isn’t unique to gambling, though.
-It’s equally true for financial, Crypto and other types of trading.
+The same is true for financial, crypto, and other types of trading.

 So what exactly is “new wealth” if it isn’t purely measured in terms of profit?

-Well, it can come in many forms.
-Generally it refers to a product or service that others find valuable.
-For example, a suit tailor, psychologist, mechanic, baker or police officer.
+It can take many forms.
+Generally, it refers to a product or service that others find valuable.
+For example, a suit tailor, psychologist, mechanic, baker, or police officer.

-Arguably, financial or sports traders create market liquidity which benefits long-term investors/bettors, which provides some form of value.
+Arguably, financial or sports traders create market liquidity, which benefits long-term investors and bettors, and that provides some value.
 But that’s a stretch.
-The bottom line is that trading and gambling involves capital transfer without capital creation.
-Society prefers the tailor-type endeavour because it creates something beneficial to others.
+The bottom line is that both trading and gambling involve capital transfer without capital creation.
+Society prefers the tailor-type endeavour because it produces something beneficial to others.

 Side thought: Does Punter2Pro.com create “new wealth” by providing its readers with betting advice?